 Treat and comport yourself with dignity – treating others the same way will only come naturally.

 22. The habit of eating right

 Successful people are mindful of their health.
 You are what you eat.
-Your body is just like a vehicle, fill it with the fuel of the highest grade.
+Your body is like a vehicle; fill it with the highest-grade fuel.